davidung221/nsw_crime_project/docs/findings.md

 # Findings

 This document summarises the key results from the analysis, organised by theme.
-See the corresponding `.sql` files for the queries behind each finding.
+See the corresponding .sql files for the queries behind each finding in the code folder.

 ---